 But on some smaller car ferries that service shorter crossings, you will be allowed to stay in the car.
-These ferries are usually completely opened and the parking deck on these type of ferries has no roof (as on above photo).
-Staying in the car on this type of ferries represents no hazard for passengers.
+These ferries are usually completely opened and the parking deck on these types of ferries has no roof (as in the above photo).
+Staying in the car on this type of ferry represents no hazard for passengers.

 On the smaller car ferries, serving shorter routes you will be allowed to stay in the car during a journey if you wish.
 For example, if your crossing is about 10 or 15 minutes you will see that most people just stay in their cars while waiting to disembark on the other end.

-Usually, these are the double-ended car ferries (see photo below) which mean you don’t need to turn your car to get out as this type of ferry can embark and disembark vehicles from the front and back.
+Usually, these are double-ended car ferries (see photo below) which means you don’t need to turn your car to get out as this type of ferry can embark and disembark vehicles from the front and back.

 What to wear on a car ferry?